Innovative organizations with intangible assets are more successful than counterparts

 It is an indicator that companies that protect their inventions with patent rights and that invest in ongoing R&D initiatives, while meeting the other criteria to become a Top 100 Global Innovator, are more successful than their counterparts that don't make the list.

-As patents now garner attention from legal, financial and strategy departments, they are seen and used as unique corporate weapons in providing competitive advantage to the organizations that hold them.
-Patent portfolio pricetags may not all be in the billion-dollar range, as is the case in the telecomm space, but we're sure to see them increase in value across industries, especially in those with fierce competition and high shareholder value.
+As patents now garner attention from the Legal, Financial and Strategy departments, they are seen and used as unique corporate weapons in providing competitive advantage to the organizations that hold them.
+Patent portfolio price tags may not all be in the billions of dollars range, as is the case with telecoms, but we're sure to see them increase in value across industries, especially in those with fierce competition and high shareholder value.

-(This article was produced independently of the Reuters newsroom.
-It was created by the public relations department of another Thomson Reuters unit, the Intellectual Property & Science division.)

 (This article was produced independently of Reuters News.
 It was created by the public relations department of Thomson Reuters Intellectual Property & Science division, and Reuters Brand Content Solutions.)